 Posted on: 4th January 2018

-This document sets out some of the key things we have learnt since the referendum.
+This document sets out some of the key things that have been learned since the June 2016 EU referendum.
 These include:

 - The Office for Budget Responsibility has downgraded UK growth expectations for the next five years.1

 - The Organisation for Economic Co-operation and Development says the UK went from the top of the G7 growth league to the bottom in the year following the Brexit vote.2